 The design for the hybrid building has five central points:

 Varying qualities of light give this office and retail building a unique geometry and shape dynamic spaces.
 The north light curves — in response to code setback requirements — provide soft and evenly diffused light to the interiors on the upper floors.
 On the south facade, sculpted cuts bring light to the office spaces and to retail below grade.

-The north light curves have been developed together with Okalux.
-The structure consists of four layers: a glass exterior laid over truss, secondary tubes, and an interior layer of translucent barrisol or newmat.
+The north light curves have been developed with translucent, white glass.
+The structure consists of four layers: a glass exterior laid over truss, secondary tubes, and an interior translucent Newmat membrane.

 The exterior concrete structure helps to allow for flexibility in interior space.
 The top levels of the building will house flexible open office space.
-The aluminum-painted concrete will be OSB formed, contrasting the smooth, matte finish of the north light curves.
+The aluminum-stained concrete is OSB formed, contrasting the smooth, matte finish of the north light curves.

-The retail at grade is shaped around reflecting pools and gardens, giving the building an inspiring urban porosity and a pedestrian-friendly scale.
-Rainwater recycling in the pools and state-of-the-art ecological systems are envisioned to amplify the sustainable quality of the building.
+Shops and cafes at grade are shaped around reflecting pools and gardens, giving the building urban porosity and pedestrian scale.
+Rainwater recycling in the pools and state-of-the-art ecological systems amplify the sustainable quality of the building.